Stephen-Caldwell/Milestone-project-2/README.md

 Please see Transport Map.PNG, Transport search results.PNG, Transport lines.PNG & Transport alerts.PNG in https://github.com/Stephen-Caldwell/Milestone-project-2/tree/master/Screenshots

 ### Technologies Used
+- Balsamiq
+    - This was used to create the wireframe which you can see in https://github.com/Stephen-Caldwell/Milestone-project-2/tree/master/Screenshots
 - HTML
     - I used HTML to build the website
 - CSS